 Not only did the prolific songwriter and film scorer finally get Oscars, both for songs he wrote for Pixar films, but he was also inducted into the Rock and Roll Hall of Fame in 2013.
 He wrote, among MANY other songs, Mama Told Me Not to Come [LISTEN to his version], a big hit for Three Dog Night.
 Almost There [LISTEN] from the Disney animated film The Princess and the Frog, sung by Anika Noni Rose, is a recent song of his I’ve enjoyed.

 For someone once best known for the misunderstood song Short People [LISTEN], not a bad career.

 Here are 10 songs:

 10. You Can Leave Your Hat On [LISTEN]– Sail Away (1972).
-A song that sounds sexy when performed by someone like Joe Cocker, but seems somewhat sordid when Newman does it.
+It is a song that sounds sexy when performed by someone like Joe Cocker but seems somewhat sordid when Newman does it.

 9. Feels Like Home [LISTEN] -Harps and Angels (2008).
 This was originally performed by Bonnie Raitt on his 1995 Faust album, but I’m glad he decided to perform it himself.
 He’s ambivalent about the tune becoming a wedding favorite.

 8. Potholes[LISTEN] – Harps and Angels (2008).
 The song is based on an embarrassing true story told about Newman by one of his loved ones to another.